 If you want someone to be able to handle financial matters or real estate transactions or sign legal documents on your behalf, you can have a document called a power of attorney (POA) drawn up.
 A POA is a simple document that allows you to designate someone you trust to handle your affairs for you to a certain extent; this person, known as an ‘agent’ or ‘attorney-in-fact, ‘is legally bound to act in your best interests.
+A power of attorney is a key component of any complete estate plan — an estate planning attorney in Massachusetts can help you decide which type fits your situation.

 Massachusetts recognizes two types of POAs: